 Motley Fool Wealth Management’s most experienced financial planners talk about why they enjoy planning here.
 Each of them discuss a distinct financial planning topic, and how we help our clients in those areas.
 Amanda, Sean, Joe, and Ross each work with a service team to serve their clients.
 Megan oversees the financial planning department and lends her expertise as needed.

 Access to Motley Fool Wealth Management is only available to MFWM clients pursuant to an Investment Advisory Agreement and Investment Advisory Agreement - Financial Planning Addendum, and accepting delivery of MFWM's Form ADV, Parts 2A and 2B.
 You are encouraged to read these documents carefully.
 All investments involve risk and may lose money.
 MFWM does not guarantee the results of any of its advice or account management.
-Clients should be aware that their individual account results may not exactly match the performance of the Model Portfolios or any Motley Fool real money portfolio services.
+Clients should be aware that their individual account results may not exactly match the performance of the Model Portfolios.